emilpriver/go-hugo-portfolio/content/blog/rust/rust-may-not-be-cheaper-for-companies.md

 ## Community is not as big

-The Rust community, while not as large as the communities of Go and JavaScript, still offers a vibrant and supportive environment.
-Although there may be fewer open-source projects and developers who have created solutions for common development challenges, there are still valuable resources available.
-If you're in need of a library to add support for a specific functionality, it may be more convenient to explore the larger communities of languages like Go or JavaScript.
-Moreover, with a larger community, finding solutions to errors and issues becomes easier as others may have already encountered and resolved similar problems.
-It is important to note that searching for Rust-specific solutions may require some additional time and effort, but the benefits of a strong and dedicated community are worth it.
+The Rust community, though not as large as the communities of Go and JavaScript, is still vibrant and supportive.
+While there may be fewer open-source projects and developers offering solutions to common development challenges, there are still valuable resources available.
+If you need a library to add support for a specific functionality, it may be easier to find one in a larger community.
+Additionally, a larger community makes it easier to find solutions to errors and issues, as others may have already encountered and resolved similar problems.
+It is important to note that searching for Rust-specific solutions may require some extra time and effort, but the benefits of a strong and dedicated community make it worthwhile.

 ## .unwrap()